AmineDjeghri/awesome-os-setup/README.md

 #### Pytorch without gpu:
 `pip install torch torchvision torchaudio`

-#### Python packages:
-- Always use `pip` command in Windows Terminal to install python packages
-- there is a requirements.txt that contains the principal data science libraries (without pytorch as you have installed it from the previous line, just do `pip install -r https://raw.githubusercontent.com/AmineDjeghri/BetterWindowsUX/master/requirements.txt`
 - Check if you succeeded to install pytorch, run the following python code:

 ```